Sphereon-Opensource/essifi-deliverables/interface_specifications/pe_openapi/interface_specification_of_pe_models_library_component.md

 ### TypeScript

-This is an example where you create a new `NPM` project, import and use the `JwtObject` model from a pre-published `node-module`.
+This is an example where you create a new `NPM` project, import and use the `JwtObject` pe-model from a pre-published `node-module`.
 Similarly, you can import and use other models.

 ```
 cd '<workspace>'